CiaranOMara/Contributing/docs/src/policy/code_style.md

   onto multiple lines makes it harder to read.

 * Files that declare modules should only declare the module, and import any modules that it requires.
-Any code should be included from separate files.
+Any subsequent significant code should be included from separate files.
 E.g.

 ```julia
 module AwesomeFeatures